GustavHenning/pix2billions/README.md

 2) enter "java -jar pix2billions myimage.png" (given that the image is in the same directory)
 3) enjoy your map-myimage.png file

+# FAQ

+Q: Is there an optimal resolution for input images?

+A: Yes, it's 150x200 px

+Q: Why the tilted map?

+A: No idea, see <a href="https://www.reddit.com/r/TheyAreBillions/comments/7mlvfc/modded_custom_spiral_choke_challenge_map_download/druwa1h/">this thread</a>

 # What's next?

 Feel free to write own distance function to alter what colors correspond to what type of land by forking this project or implementing it in another language! gg!